nuxeh/url-bot-rs/README.md

 The `--conf` parameter may be provided multiple times, in order to connect to multiple servers/networks.

-Additionally, a search path may be specified with the `--conf-dir=<dir>` CLI argument, with the effect that any valid configurations existing non-recursively under this path will be loaded.
+Additionally, an additional search path may be specified by providing the `--conf-dir=<dir>` CLI argument, with the effect that any valid configurations existing non-recursively under this path will be loaded.
 This option may also be specified multiple times.

-When searching for configurations using the `--conf-dir` option, any configurations in which the `enable` field under the `[network]` section is set to false will not be loaded.
+When searching for configurations using the `--conf-dir` option, any configurations in which `network.enable` is false will not be loaded.

 ### Configuration file options